ameshkov/diffupdates/examples/04_checksum/README.md

-# Simple Diff Example
+# Checksum Example

 A filter list with differential updates support and a checksum attribute.
-The filter lists in this example are outfitted with a `Checksum:` attribute which enables the check for download and patch application correctness.
+The filter lists in this example are outfitted with a `Checksum:` attribute which enables checking for download and patch application correctness.

 * [filter_v1.0.0.txt](./filter_v1.0.0.txt) - the oldest version of the list.
 * [patches/v1.0.0-472234-1.patch](./patches/v1.0.0-472234-1.patch) - a patch that provides a differential update from `v1.0.0` to `v1.0.1`.
 * [filter.txt](./filter.txt) - the final version of the list.
 After all differential updates are applied you should get this version.

-## How patch files were prepared
+## How the example files were prepared

 * The checksum is computed thusly:
     ```